thatoldfarm/pi-spigot-codex/README.md

 ### 4. The Mathematics Involved: How to Explore the Lattice

-Engaging with the Spigot Codex requires a blend of number theory, statistics, signal processing, and computational analysis.
+Engaging with the Pi Spigot Codex requires a blend of number theory, statistics, signal processing, and computational analysis.
 Here’s a conceptual guide:

 #### A. Identifying Candidate Spigots: